pacjo/autoMouse/README.md

     - Right click on autoMouse.ahk file and select Compile Script (GUI) </br>
     - (optional) Add included .ico file </br>
     - Click convert and you are done </br>

+Getting started:

+  1. Run autoMouse.exe
+  2. Find autoMouse icon in Windows Taskbar
+  3. Right click it and select "Settings"
+  4. Enter parameters for clicking delay and moving speed
+  5. You are ready to go </br>
+    - F6 toggles mouse giggler </br>
+    - F7 toggles auto clicker </br>
+    - ctrl + shit + r reload program (if it got stuck) </br>
+    - ctrl + t is for testing purposes (it gives you some info about script) </br>